shivam-sahu/senzAssignment/README.md

 3. Now run the [senz-switch](https://github.com/scorelab/senz/tree/master/senz-switch) server from the Scorelab/senz repository.
 Note:- Make sure that mongo db is installed and running in your local machine.

-4. Now run a tunneling service such as [ngrok](https://ngrok.com/) for port 3003 in one terminal and copy the url given by ngrok and replace the url in the utils file.
+4. Now run a tunneling service such as [ngrok](https://ngrok.com/) for port 3003 in one terminal and copy the url given by ngrok and replace the url in the [utils.js](./utils.js) file.
 Eg. for ubuntu
 ```bash
 ./ngrok http 3003